Business process automation: Robotic process automation

 Robotic process automation (RPA) involves the deployment of attended or unattended software agents in an organization's environment.
-These software agents, or robots, are programmed to perform pre-defined structured and repetitive sets of business tasks or processes.
+These software agents, or robots, are programmed to perform predefined, structured, and repetitive sets of business tasks or processes.
 Robotic process automation is designed to streamline workflows by delegating repetitive tasks to software agents, allowing human workers to focus on more complex and strategic activities.

-BPA providers typically focus on different industry sectors, but the underlying approach is generally similar in that they aim to provide the shortest route to automation by interacting with the user interface rather than modifying the application code or database behind it.
+BPA providers typically focus on different industry sectors, but the underlying approach is generally similar, as they aim to provide the shortest route to automation by interacting with the user interface rather than modifying the application code or the database behind it.

 Use of artificial intelligence

 Artificial intelligence software robots are used to handle unstructured data sets (like images, texts, audios) and are often deployed after implementing robotic process automation.
 They can, for instance, generate an automatic transcript from a video.
 The combination of automation and artificial intelligence (AI) enables autonomy for robots, along with the capability to perform cognitive tasks.
-At this stage, the robot can learn and improve processes by analyzing and adapting them.
+At this stage, robots can learn and improve processes by analyzing and adapting them.